Models of hypersurfaces and Bruhat-Tits buildings: The stability function

 \subsection{Finding the minimum}

-Assume that we have a solution of Problem \ref{prob:find_instability} at our disposal.
-Then the proof of Proposition \ref{prop:stability_function_intro} given above suggests an algorithm for finding the minimal value $m_F$ of the stability function $\phi_F$, and determining the subset $M_F\subset\B_K$ where this minimal value is attained.
-This is quite similar to the algorithm from \cite[\S 7]{ES}.
-An implementation can be found on \cite{KletusGitHub}.
+Assume that we have a solution of Problem~\ref{prob:find_instability} at our disposal.
+Then the proof of Proposition~\ref{prop:stability_function_intro} suggests an explicit procedure for finding the minimal value $m_X$ of the stability function $\phi_X$ on $\B_K$ and a rational point $b\in\B_K(\QQ)$ where this minimum is attained.
+Here is a brief sketch of this algorithm.
+Full details will be given in \cite{KletusDiss}, and an implementation is available in \cite{KletusGitHub}.

+One starts with an arbitrary apartment $\A\subset\B_K$ and determines the subset $M_X\cap \A$ by linear optimization, using that $\phi_X|_{\A}$ is an explicit piecewise affine and convex function (Lemma \ref{lem:stability_function1} (i)).
+One then chooses a rational point $b\in M_X\cap\A$ and (formally) passes to a finite ramified extension $L/K$ such that $\iota(b)\in\B_L$ becomes a vertex, in order to compute the special fiber $\X_{b,s}$ of the hypersurface model $\X_b$.\footnote{It is not necessary to actually choose and work with the extension $L/K$.
+One can compute the special fiber $\X_{b,s}$ -- which is independent of the choice of $L/K$ -- using the concept of {\em graded reduction} (\cite{KletusDiss}).}

+Using a solution to Problem~\ref{prob:find_instability}, one can now decide whether $\X_b$ is semistable.
+If this is the case, the algorithm terminates, since $b$ already lies in $M_X$.
+Otherwise, an explicit instability of $\X_{b,s}$ is produced.
+Such an instability corresponds canonically to a point of the spherical building, which may be identified with a direction in the tangent cone of $\B_K$ at $b$ along which $\phi_X$ strictly decreases (see the proof of Lemma \ref{lem:stability_function4}).
+This direction determines a new apartment $\A'\subset\B_K$ containing $b$ on which the minimum of $\phi_X$ is strictly smaller than on $\A$.

+One then replaces $\A$ by $\A'$ and repeats the procedure.
+The algorithm must terminate after finitely many steps, since $\phi_X$ is bounded from below and the successive improvements of the minimum occur in a discrete set (Lemma \ref{lem:stability_function3}).

+\begin{remark} As described above, the algorithm does not determine the full set $M_X\subset \B_K$ where $\phi_X$ achieves its minimum.
+If the residue field $k$ is finite -- and hence $K$ is locally compact -- an easy improvement of the above algorithm can do this.
+But in general, this is a delicate issue, as the set $M_X$ may not be contained in any finite union of apartments.
+See \S \ref{subsec:example3} for an explicit example illustrating this phenomenon. \end{remark}